Yasuhiro Ogawa: Tokyo Yakult Swallows

 He pitched 6.2 scoreless innings in his first official match on April 3, and secured his first victory when the Swallows beat the Carps by 4 runs, the first among his fellow rookie pitchers to do so.
 It was also his mother's birthday on that day.
 His second win came a week later, when he pitched 7 innings against the Chunichi Dragons without surrendering any runs, and gave up only a single hit to Hector Luna.

 By mid-season, he pitched his first shutout win, and became the first rookie in franchise history to record his seventh victory before the end of June.
 He again tossed another shutout a few days later.
 His pitching prowess showed no signs of stopping when he became the 2nd Swallows pitcher, and the 8th rookie pitcher in NPB history to record a win during the All-Star Series.
 He then went on a 7-game winning streak (the first Swallows rookie to do so), and his win tally already reached 12 by early August.

-Even though the Swallows finished in the rear, Ogawa gave the fans a reason to celebrate in what has otherwise been a very disappointing season.
+Even though the Swallows finished last, Ogawa gave the fans a reason to celebrate in an otherwise disappointing season.
 He led the Central League in wins, going 16–4 with a 2.93 ERA in 26 appearances, and received the 2013 Rookie of the Year award.

-By December, he still kept on breaking the record books when the Swallows gave him a 44 million yen raise, to make 56 million yen on 2014.
-This was the highest salary for a Yakult player after their first year, beating Ryo Kawashima's 42 million in 2004.
+By December, he continued to set team records when the Swallows gave him a 44 million yen raise, bringing his 2014 salary to 56 million yen.
+This was the highest salary for a Yakult player after their first year, surpassing Ryo Kawashima's 42 million in 2004.